redsanket/spark/external/hadoop/guide/yarn/home.rst

 NodeManager
 ===========

 NodeManager is responsible for launching and managing containers on a node.
 Containers execute tasks as specified by the `AppMaster`.

 The NodeManager runs services to determine the health of the node it is executing on.
 The services perform checks on the disk as well as any user specified tests.
 If any health check fails, the :term:`NodeManager` marks the node as unhealthy and communicates this to the :term:`ResourceManager`, which then stops assigning containers to the node.
-Communication of the node status is done as part of the `heartbeat` between the :term:`NodeManager` and the :term:`ResourceManager`.
+Communication of the node status is done as part of the `heartbeat` between the :term:`NodeManager` and the :term:`ResourceManager`. |br|
 The intervals at which the disk checker and health monitor run don’t affect the `heartbeat` intervals.
 When the heartbeat takes place, the status of both checks is used to determine the health of the node.

 Disk Checker
 ------------

-The disk checker checks the state of the disks that the :term:`NodeManager` is configured to use(`local-dirs` and `log-dirs`, configured using ``yarn.nodemanager.local-dirs`` and ``yarn.nodemanager.log-dirs`` respectively). |br|
+The disk checker checks the state of the disks that the :term:`NodeManager` is configured to use(`local-dirs` and `log-dirs`, configured using ``yarn.nodemanager.local-dirs`` and ``yarn.nodemanager.log-dirs`` respectively).
-The checks include permissions and free disk space.
-It also checks that the filesystem isn’t in a read-only state.
+|br| The checks include permissions and free disk space.
+It also checks that the
+filesystem isn’t in a read-only state.
 The checks are run at 2 minute intervals by default but can be configured to run as often as the user desires.

 If a disk fails the check, the :term:`NodeManager` stops using that particular disk but still reports the node status as healthy.
 However if a number of disks fail the check, then the node is reported as unhealthy to the :term:`ResourceManager` and new containers will not be assigned to the node.

   .. include:: /common/yarn/yarn-nm-disk-checker-conf.rst